OrbView-1 (formerly Microlab-1)

 RF communications: S-band data transmission for TT&C and science data.

-Mission status: The OrbView-1 satellite exceeded it's planned design life of 2 years in orbit and successfully completed it's mission in April 2000 (mission of 5 years).
-OrbView-1 has provided NASA with information in support of its atmospheric research program for five years.
+The OrbView-1 satellite exceeded its planned design life of two years in orbit and successfully completed its mission in April 2000 (mission of 5 years).
+OrbView-1 provided NASA with information in support of its atmospheric research program for five years.

 The primary payload of the OrbView-1 spacecraft is the OTD (Optical Transient Detector), a lightning instrument package provided by NASA/MSFC.
 The secondary payload on OrbView-1 is GPS/MET (GPS/Meteorology), an instrument provided by UCAR (University Consortium for Atmospheric Research, with collaboration by JPL, Stanford University, and the University of Arizona) which uses GPS signals to measure Earth atmospheric properties.
 Science data processing of OTD and GPS/MET is done at MSFC and UCAR, respectively.

 OTD is a NASA technology demonstration instrument developed at MSFC (Marshall Space Flight Center) in Huntsville, ALA, PI: H. J. Christian (development of OTD started in 1993).
 Objectives: observation of the global distribution of lightning, leading to the formation of a climatic database of the spatial and temporal distribution of thunderstorms and lightning.
 The goal is to better understand thunderstorm activity on a global scale.
 The OTD instrument is a prototype engineering model for LIS (Lightning Imaging Sensor), which was launched in November 1997 on TRMM (Tropical Rainfall Measuring Mission).